 So should Actual Experience (LON:ACT) shareholders be worried about its cash burn?
-For the purpose of this article, we'll define cash burn as the amount of cash the company is spending each year to fund its growth (also called its negative free cash flow).
-Let's start with an examination of the business' cash, relative to its cash burn.
+In this article, we define cash burn as its annual (negative) free cash flow, which is the amount of money a company spends each year to fund its growth.
+First, we'll determine its cash runway by comparing its cash burn with its cash reserves.

-A company's cash runway is calculated by dividing its cash hoard by its cash burn.
+A cash runway is defined as the length of time it would take a company to run out of money if it kept spending at its current rate of cash burn.
 When Actual Experience last reported its balance sheet in March 2020, it had zero debt and cash worth UK£4.4m.
 Importantly, its cash burn was UK£6.5m over the trailing twelve months.
-So it had a cash runway of approximately 8 months from March 2020.
-To be frank, this kind of short runway puts us on edge, as it indicates the company must reduce its cash burn significantly, or else raise cash imminently.
-You can see how its cash balance has changed over time in the image below.
+Therefore, from March 2020 it had roughly 8 months of cash runway.
+That's quite a short cash runway, indicating the company must either reduce its annual cash burn or replenish its cash.
+The image below shows how its cash balance has been changing over the last few years.

 How Well Is Actual Experience Growing?

-At first glance it's a bit worrying to see that Actual Experience actually boosted its cash burn by 10%, year on year.
+Some investors might find it troubling that Actual Experience is actually increasing its cash burn, which is up 10% in the last year.
 At least the revenue was up 11% during the period, even if it wasn't up by much.
-In light of the data above, we're fairly sanguine about the business growth trajectory.
-In reality, this article only makes a short study of the company's growth data.
+Considering both these factors, we're not particularly excited by its growth profile.
+Of course, we've only taken a quick look at the stock's growth metrics, here.
 You can take a look at how Actual Experience has developed its business over time by checking this visualization of its revenue and earnings history.

-Since Actual Experience has been boosting its cash burn, the market will likely be considering how it can raise more cash if need be.
+Given the trajectory of Actual Experience's cash burn, many investors will already be thinking about how it might raise more cash in the future.
 Generally speaking, a listed business can raise new cash through issuing shares or taking on debt.
-One of the main advantages held by publicly listed companies is that they can sell shares to investors to raise cash and fund growth.
+Commonly, a business will sell new shares in itself to raise cash and drive growth.
 By comparing a company's annual cash burn to its total market capitalisation, we can estimate roughly how many shares it would have to issue in order to run the company for another year (at the same burn rate).

 Of course, you might find a fantastic investment by looking elsewhere.
 So take a peek at this free list of interesting companies, and this list of stocks growth stocks (according to analyst forecasts)